 We could go on and on about all of the many treatment ideas people try.
 Some of them are flat-out wrong such as throwing out furniture and belongings to get rid of bed bugs, while some of them have a hint of truth to them like using heat, sticky traps, and chemicals to stop bed bugs; without an education in pest control, however, all of these treatment options fall short.
 Why?
 Because bed bugs are extremely difficult to get rid of!

 At Innovative Pest Control, our service professionals use a systematic approach to effectively resolve bed bug problems.
 This approach includes inspections, monitoring, steam applications, physical removal, and applications of EPA-approved products over the course of four to eight weeks.
 This comprehensive treatment protocol ensures that no bugs are left hiding in your walls or under your carpets.
 During this time, we will also help protect you and your family members from bed bug bites through the application of proactive bed bug products such as mattress encasements and climb-ups.

-When you have a professional take care of your infestation, you won't have to worry about bed bugs coming back to bite you over and over and over again.
+When you have a professional take care of your infestation, you won’t have to worry about bed bugs coming back to bite you over and over and over again.
 And you can avoid attempting dangerous control methods that put your family members at risk.
-It's a win-win situation!
-So, when it comes to bed bug control, it's best to leave it to the professionals.
+It’s a win-win situation!
+When it comes to bed bug control, therefore, it’s best to leave it to the professionals.

 If you live in Tyler, Texas or the surrounding area, let the bed bug professionals at Innovative Pest Control help you make sure you get rid of those bugs the first time!
 To get started, reach out to us today!